-An academic appeal must be received within seven calendar days of the student being notified of the decision that he or she wishes to appeal.
-Appeals must be submitted in writing to the Dean of Education.
-The appeal must include a description of the academic decision the student is requesting be reviewed and as much documentation as possible substantiating the reason for review of the decision.
+An academic appeal must be received within 14 calendar days of the student being notified of the decision that he or she wishes to appeal.
+Appeals must be submitted in writing to the Director of Education.
+The appeal must include a description of the academic decision the student is requesting be reviewed and the relevant facts explaining the reason for a review of the decision.

-The Dean of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course if the issue is grade related and another member of the administration that does not have a conflict of interest.
-This meeting will be held within fourteen calendar days of the Director/ or Dean of Education receiving the student's written appeal.
-The student will be notified in writing via mail and email of the Academic Review Board's decision.
-The notification will be sent no later than the end of the seventh business day after the Academic Review Board meeting.
+The Director of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course and the designee and Campus President.
+This meeting will be held within seven calendar days of the Director receiving the student's written appeal.
+The student will be notified in writing (via mail and/or emailor the Academic Review Board's decision.
+The notification will be sent no later than the end of the 3rd business day after the Academic Review Board meeting.